• Accreditation

 Posted on March 31, 2021

-By Angela Rapp Kennedy, CQL Vice President of Special Projects
+By Angela Rapp Kennedy, CQL Vice President of Training and Learning Initiatives

 We know how critical understanding and exercising rights is to the quality of people’s lives – a quick review of the data we share in this Capstone makes that obvious.
 While most organizations understand that, it may be difficult to know what concrete actions to take to support people to learn about and exercise their rights.
 I often joke that no CQL training would be complete without a Three E’s slide and here again that is true.